whoisdsmith/VAULTSIDIAN/Blog/errors-and-loops/types-of-programming-errors.md

 s = null;
 t = s.concat("a");
 ```

 Theconcat()method cannot be applied to a reference whose value isnull.
 Note that the above code is
 syntactically correct, since theconcat()method is correctly applied to a reference of typeString, but it
 contains a dynamic semantic error due the fact that a method cannot be applied to a reference whose value is
 null.

-## 10.6 Drivers for testing
+## 10.6 Drivers for Testing

 Drivers for testing are program portions that are used to test the correctness of a class or of a method.
 The
 purpose of such drivers is to call all methods of the public interface of a class and verify that they respect the
 specification.

 In order to perform a test that is complete, we should follow some guidelines:

 - verify each functionality (each method);
 - perform the tests according to a specific order (the order of method application is often important);
 - ensure that each statement is executed at least once (for example, when we have a conditional statement,
 	we have to perform the test for various configurations of the input, in such a way that the boolean condition
 	becomes respectively true and false);
 - detect and test special cases (for example, an empty file as input to a method that reads from a file).

-## 10.7 Techniques for detecting errors (debugging)
+## 10.7 Techniques for Detecting Errors (debugging)

 If the testing phase signals the presence of logical errors, or if we are not able to detect the cause for a runtime
 error, it is necessary todebugthe program.

 There are two ways in which we can obtain information that is helpful for debugging a program: